How to Get Rid of Bloat Fast... And For Good

 Dairy causes belly bloat

 1. The main protein (casein) in milk is among one of the top highly allergenic foods.
-Thus, for many, it causes gut inflammation when consumed.
+For many, it causes gut inflammation when consumed.

 Your belly bloat can be controlled by reducing alcohol intake